dehezhang2/Notes/3402/CS3402_Database_System.md

   * Because index is ordered and identical, all the non-first-level index can use primary index

-  * $bfr$ is fixed besides the first layer, because record size fixed and equals to size of pointer plus size of key
+  * $bfr​$ is fixed besides the first layer, because record size fixed and equals to size of pointer plus size of key

   * block number $b$ is equals to the previous $b$ divide by $bfr$